SemBench: A Benchmark for Semantic Query Processing Engines: Background

 \subsection{Semantic Query Processing Engines}

 Crowdsourced database systems introduced semantic operators.
 However, their scalability is limited due to their reliance on crowdworkers.
 Over the past two years, a new generation of database systems have appeared that support semantic operators but rely on LLMs to evaluate them.
 These systems include several research prototypes from academia~\cite{patel2024lotus, liu2025palimpzest, jo2024thalamusdb, dorbani2025flockmtl, urban2024caesura}, as well as several industry systems by major Cloud providers, in particular Google's BigQuery~\cite{fernandes2015bigquery} and Snowflake's platform~\cite{dageville2016snowflake}, now supporting semantic operators as well.
-A more detailed description of those systems is given in Section~\ref{sec:systems}.